railsuser2014/openobject-doc-book-en/source/book/8/8_13_Personalization/8_13_Personalization_reports.rst

 	In this example, amount_total is a field from the order object.
 The result will be 90% of the total of the order, formatted to two decimal places.

-..
-TODO - I don't quite know what to do with this below, yet.
+.. todo:: - I don't quite know what to do with this below, yet.
 I suspect it's a spec for a bit of writing.

  *Tiny Report > Send to server*  *Technical Name*  *Report Name* \ ``Sale Order Mod``\   *Corporate Header*  *Send Report to Server*